lsewilson/Boris-Bikes/README.md

+# Boris Bikes

+## Description

-A program by Andrea Wildsmith and Ewan Sheldon that will run all the Docking Stations, simulate all the Bikes, and emulate all the infrastructure of a new TfL bike system
+A program that will run all docking stations, simulate all bikes and emulate all the infrastructure of the TfL bike hire system.

+## Set Up Instructions

+1. Clone the repo.

+## How to use

+## Feature Test